idun-project/idun-cartridge/doc/apiref.md

 ```
 CODE(s)   C128 KEY(s)    C64 KEY(s)     DESCRIPTION
 -------   ------------   ------------   -----------
-$20-$3f   SPIdun to "?"
-SPIdun to "?"
+$20-$3f   SP to "?"
+SP to "?"
 Regular numbers and punctuation
 $40-$5f   "@" to "_"     "@" to "_"     Regular lowercase letters
 $60-$7f   AL-@ to AL-_   <undecided>    Alternate keys
 $a0-$bf   CO-@ to CO-_   CO-@ to CO-_   Commodore keys